Anna Lucia's Recipe for La Pizza

 For your Shopping Cart:

 While pizza is a staple in the American diet, no one does pizza like Italy.
 So no take-out tonight; this recipe will show you how to get started with making your own.
+Turn that classic Italian dough into something delicious with our Pizza Pizzaiola recipe.

 - 2 1/2 pounds all-purpose flour, plus more for kneading